longcao/merseyside/_resume/resume.md

     -   Backend API development with Scala/Play Framework for Kinja, Gawker's CMS/blog network
     -   Piloted & mentored in tech fellow (intern) program (Summer 2014)
-    -   Lead backend testing, API design and documentation efforts
+    -   Led backend testing, API design and documentation efforts
     -   Worked on transitioning the Kinja platform from a monolith to services
     -   Worked in a continuous integration/deployment environment
     -   Actively and routinely involved in highly opinionated product cycle